 Staying focused and paying attention are basic skills necessary to excel and stay productive in study and at work.
-But we all have those moments when our minds begin to wander and suddenly we find ourselves scrolling non-stop through any social network instead of doing that pending research work.
+But we all have those moments when our mind starts to wander and all of a sudden we find ourselves scrolling non-stop through any social network instead of doing that pending research work.

 Continuous Partial Care

-Continuous Partial Care, or CPA, is a phrase coined by former Apple and Microsoft consultant Linda Stone.
-By adopting an ever-active behavior, anywhere and anytime, we are in a constant state of alert in relation to the world but never lending 100% to something in particular.
-In the short term, we adapt well to these demands, but in the long term, the stress hormones, adrenaline and cortisol, create a state of psychological alert that is always looking for stimuli, causing a temporarily mitigated feeling of addiction when registering.
+Continuous partial care, or CPA, is a phrase coined by former Apple and Microsoft consulting firm Linda Stone.
+By adopting always active behavior, anywhere and at any time, we are in a constant state of alertness in relation to the world but never lending 100% to anything in particular.
+In the short term, we adapt well to these demands, but in the long term, stress hormones, adrenaline and cortisol, create a state of psychological alertness that is always looking for stimuli, causing a feeling of addiction temporarily mitigated when registering.

-It is different from multitasking.
+It’s different from multitasking.
 The two are differentiated by the impulse that motivates them.
-When we do multiple tasks, we are motivated by a desire to be more productive and more efficient.
-We often do things that are automatic, requiring very little cognitive processing.
-We give the same priority to much of what we do when we multitask to be more efficient and more productive.
+When we multitask, we are motivated by a desire to be more productive and more efficient.
+We often do things that are automatic, that require very little cognitive processing.
+We give equal priority to much of what we do when we multitask to be more efficient and more productive.

-Paying continuous partial attention is paying continuous partial attention.
+To pay continuous partial attention is to pay partial attention continuously.
 It is motivated by the desire to be an alert node in the network.
 Another way of saying this is that we want to connect and be connected.
-We want to effectively search for opportunities and optimize the best opportunities, activities and contacts at any time.
-It is being busy, being connected, being recognized and having importance.
+We want to search for opportunities effectively and optimize the best opportunities, activities and contacts at any time.
+It’s being busy, being connected, being recognized, and having importance.

 Attention and Multitasking